-SEE ALSO: Combating Puppy and Kitten Mills Through Local Legislation, End Puppy Mills: Write a Letter to Legislators and Newspapers, Essay on Animals: How to Write a Persuasive Paper, Join the Best Friends Legislative Action Center, Peaceful Pet Store Protest: Demonstrate Against the Sale of Pets, Researching Puppy Farms: Puppy Mill Website Links, Reasons to Adopt a Pet
+SEE ALSO: Combating Puppy and Kitten Mills with Legislation, End Puppy Mills: Write Legislators and Newspapers, Essay on Animals: How to Write a Persuasive Paper, Join the Best Friends Legislative Action Center, Pet Store Protest: Object Peacefully to Pet Sales, Researching Puppy Farms: Puppy Mill Website Links, Reasons to Adopt a Pet

 - Adopt your next pet.
 You may have your heart set on a puppy or a particular breed, but please don't support puppy mills by buying pets online or in stores.
 We guarantee that the perfect pet is waiting for you at one of the thousands of shelters or rescue groups across the country - and they're not hard to find.
 First, visit your local shelter.
 If you don't find the right pet there, visit www.petfinder.com.
 You can also find a dog of a particular breed by contacting a breed-rescue organization.
 To find breed rescue groups, do a search online: Go to www.google.com (or another search engine), enter a city or state, the name of the breed you are looking for, and the word "rescue."

 - Support legislation that regulates and reduces breeding of animals.
-To help change your city, county and state laws, sign up to receive alerts from Best Friends' Voices for No More Homeless Pets.
+To help change your city, county and state laws, sign up to receive alerts from Best Friends.
 We make it quick and easy for you to support laws in your area that fight puppy mills.
 Go to Best Friends' Legislative Action Center to sign up.